unixpickle/brute-tree/README.md

 # Design

 The system has a *server* and one or more *workers*.
-Each worker requests batches of work from the server, does the work, and returns the results to the server.
-If the work is not finished within a certain time window, the server will reassign the work to a different worker (to deal with node failures).
+Each worker repeatedly evaluates random trees and periodically sends the best tree it has found to the server.